fastforwardlabs/blog_deprecated/_posts/2017-01-30-the-algorithms-behind-probabilistic-programming.md

 probability distribution as a physical surface.
 It uses an elegant and computationally efficient [idea from 19th-century physics](https://en.wikipedia.org/wiki/Hamiltonian_mechanics) to explore that surface using calculus, as if under the influence of gravity.
-This method doesn't work for for discrete parameters, but the user doesn't need to differentiate functions by hand.
+This method doesn't work for discrete parameters, but the user doesn't need to differentiate functions by hand.

 ![](http://www.fastforwardlabs.com/report_images/ff05/3-06.png)